Do you have a boring metal file cabinet you want to makeover and do you want a few organization tips? Then read on, friend!

 - Drill with appropriate bits or screwdriver

-- Glue gun/sticks to attach the wooden pieces to front for labels if you opt to make new ones
+- Glue gun/sticks to attach the wooden pieces to the front for labels if you opt to make new ones

 - Cleaning supplies – rag, bucket, mild detergent